mannu014/SOC-Detection-Engineering-Labs/labs/Lab-03-Registry-Persistence.md

 ## 5. SOC Analyst Triage & Remediation Steps

-1. erify Target Path: Confirm whether the modified registry key is a known autostart location (e.g., ...\CurrentVersion\Run or ...\CurrentVersion\RunOnce).
+1. verify Target Path: Confirm whether the modified registry key is a known autostart location (e.g., ...\CurrentVersion\Run or ...\CurrentVersion\RunOnce).

 2. Inspect Executable Path: Verify if the target binary (notepad.exe in this lab) is located in a standard system directory or executing from an untrusted path (e.g., AppData\Local\Temp).